chen3feng/stl4go/README.md

 - `DescStableSort` descending stable sorting
 - `IsSorted` check whether the slice is sorted
 - `IsDescSorted` check whether the slice is sorted in descending order

+#### heap

+Heap provides basic min heap algorithms:

+- `MakeMinHeap` Convert a slice to a min heap
+- `IsMinHeap` Check whether a slice is a min heap
+- `PushMinHeap` Pushes an element in to the heap
+- `PopMinHeap` Popups an element from the top of the heap
+- `RemoveMinHeap` Removes an element at index from the heap

+and variants with custome comparasion function:

+- `MakeHeapFunc`
+- `IsHeapFunc`
+- `PushHeapFunc`
+- `PopHeapFunc`
+- `RemoveHeapFunc`

+both of them are mush faster and easier to use than [container/heap](https://pkg.go.dev/container/heap).

 ### Interface Design and Naming